conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 >
 > These values remain supported for backward compatibility but are no longer recommended for new configurations.
 >
-> 👉 We strongly recommend reviewing the [Migration Guide to Security Mode](/docs/gateway/how-to/migration-guide-to-security-mode) before proceeding.
+> If you are using DELEGATED security protocols review the [Migration Guide to Security Mode](/docs/gateway/how-to/migration-guide-to-security-mode) before proceeding.

 ### PLAINTEXT